Pupils from small towns have better educational attainment than in larger towns research shows

 A score of 0 is the average score of all areas, while negative scores reflect poorer than average performance, and positive scores mean better than average attainment.

-Most of the towns in the Mansfield area had a below average score, with just Ravenshead getting a positive score of 9.5.
+Most of the towns in the Ashfield area had a below average score, with just Ravenshead getting a positive score of 9.5.

+Kirkby, which is classed as a medium town, got -4, Sutton, which is also a medium town, got -3.8 and of the small towns, Selston got -3.2 and South Normanton got -3.7.

 Geoff Barton, general secretary of the Association of School and College Leaders, said: “This analysis demonstrates how closely aligned educational outcomes are to levels of deprivation.